 Once you have a taxonomy guide drafted, share it with the engineering team, and expect to make some compromises based on technical constraints.
-When your taxonomy is ready, make the documentation or tracking plan is available in Amplitude Data, a shared Google Doc, Confluence or GitHub repo so anyone can access it during development.
+When your taxonomy is ready, make the documentation or tracking plan available in Amplitude Data, a shared Google Doc, Confluence, or GitHub repo so anyone can access it during development.

 Pillar 3: Maintenance

 The final piece of the data governance framework is to clearly outline who to contact for questions and updates to the framework, as well as how the documents in the framework will be distributed.